villagedefrance/OpenCart-Overclocked/README.md

 OpenCart-Overclocked
 ====================

-Opencart v1.6.0 - Community Edition
+Opencart Overclocked - Community Edition
 ------------------------------------

 General:

-The objective of this Overclocked - Community Edition is to make Opencart faster, richer, leaner and even more user friendly.
+The objective of the Overclocked Edition is to make Opencart faster, richer, leaner and even more user friendly.
 To achieve this, every line of code inside every file has been checked, adjusted and corrected when necessary, in accordance with the official OpenCart Coding Standards.
-Most scripts have been updated or replaced by newer, better or faster versions.
-Many extra features have been added.
+Opencart Overclocked Edition is based originally on Opencart v1.5.6.4 but most scripts have been updated or replaced by newer, better or faster versions, and many extra features have also been added.

 Additions:
 - Added jQuery 1.11.1 for both Admin and Catalog, replacing jQuery 1.7.1.